 Michael W. Streed, better known as “The SketchCop,” is a highly sought (Ret.)
-Police Sergeant & award-winning, internationally recognized Forensic Facial Imaging Expert living in Southern California.
+Police Sergeant and award-winning, internationally recognized Forensic Facial Imaging Expert living in Southern California.

-For over 40 years, his extensive law enforcement experience and artistic skills have helped investigators solve some of their toughest cases.
+For over 40 years, his extensive law enforcement experience and artistic skills have helped investigators solve their most challenging cases.

-His endorsement of digital platforms ensure his sketches are displayed in detective squad rooms worldwide, serving as a haunting reminder of the evil lurking among us.
+His endorsement of digital platforms ensures his sketches are displayed in detective squad rooms worldwide, serving as a haunting reminder of the evil lurking among us.

 Some of these cases include:

-Though many of his cases are never highlighted in the media, he approaches each case like author Michael Connelly’s fictional LAPD Detective Harry Bosch, whose credo is…” Everybody Counts, or Nobody Counts.”
+Though many of his cases are rarely highlighted in the media, he approaches each case like author Michael Connelly’s fictional LAPD Detective Harry Bosch, whose credo is…” Everybody Counts, or Nobody Counts.”

-Michael’s career as a forensic artist began in 1980 under the tutelage and mentorship of LAPD’s famed Police Composite Artist Fernando G. Ponce.
-Since then, Michael has continued serving LAPD detectives throughout the city’s twenty-two police stations and several specialty units.
+Michael’s career as a forensic artist began in 1980 under the mentorship of LAPD’s famed Police Composite Artist Fernando G. Ponce.
+After Ponce’s retirement, Michael served LAPD detectives throughout the city’s twenty-two police stations and several specialty units for nearly three decades.

 In 2011, Michael reached a career milestone when Baltimore Police selected him to become their first full-time Forensic Artist.
-He was tasked with building their Forensic Facial Imaging Unit from the ‘ground up’ while managing one of the country’s busiest forensic art caseloads in one of America’s most violent cities.
+He single-handedly built their Forensic Facial Imaging Unit from the ‘ground up’ while managing one of the country’s busiest forensic art caseloads in one of America’s most violent cities.
 Michael would later lead the unit to become the ‘first-of-its-kind’ to be awarded ISO 17020 accreditation.

 In 2015, Michael converted the department’s Forensic Facial Imaging Unit to an online, digital operation.
 The first major city police agency to do so.
 Today, he remains the Baltimore Police Department’s Forensic Artist.